grab/engineering-blog/_posts/2019-07-03-catwalk-serving-machine-learning-models-at-scale.md

 The first option would not scale, because it’s just not possible to load all models into one cluster as the cluster has limited resources.

 The second option will definitely work but it doesn’t sound like an effective process, as you need to create a set of resources every time you have a new model to deploy.
-Additionally, how do you optimize the usage of resources, e.g., there might be unutilized resources in your clusters that could potentially be shared by the rest.
+Additionally, how do you optimise the usage of resources, e.g., there might be unutilised resources in your clusters that could potentially be shared by the rest.

-The third option looks promising, you can manually choose the cluster to deploy each of your new models into so that all the clusters’ resource utilization is optimal.
-The problem is you have to manuallymanage it.
+The third option looks promising, you can manually choose the cluster to deploy each of your new models into so that all the clusters’ resource utilisation is optimal.
+The problem is you have to manually manage it.
 Managing 100 models using 25 clusters can be a challenging task.
-Furthermore, running multiple models in a cluster can also cause a problem as different models usually have different resource utilization patterns and can interfere with each other.
+Furthermore, running multiple models in a cluster can also cause a problem as different models usually have different resource utilisation patterns and can interfere with each other.
 For example, one model might use up all the CPU and the other model won’t be able to serve anymore.

-Wouldn’t it be better if we had a system that automatically orchestrates model deployments based on resource utilization patterns and prevents them from interfering with each other?
+Wouldn’t it be better if we had a system that automatically orchestrates model deployments based on resource utilisation patterns and prevents them from interfering with each other?
 Fortunately, that  is exactly what Kubernetes is meant to do!

-So what is Kubernetes?
+So What is Kubernetes?
 ----------------------

 Kubernetes abstracts a cluster of physical/virtual hosts (such as EC2) into a cluster of logical hosts (pods in Kubernetes terms).
 It provides a container-centric management environment.
 It orchestrates computing, networking, and storage infrastructure on behalf of user workloads.

-Let’s look at some of the definitions of Kubernetes resources
+Let’s look at some of the definitions of Kubernetes resources:

 <div class="post-image-section">
   <img alt="Tensorflow Serving Diagram" src="/img/catwalk-serving-machine-learning-models-at-scale/image2.png">